 2. Headline comedians generate a minimum average of 18+ seconds of laughter for each performing minute (PAR Score 30+).

 3. Comedy star level comedians seem to work in the 24+ seconds of laughter per minute range (PAR Score 40+).
 This increase in PAR Score is related to the larger audiences that comedy stars tend to perform for.

 These highly talented individuals were able to achieve these significant milestones for decades before Comedy Evaluator Pro was born and will continue to reach these performance benchmarks with or without the use of my software for decades to come.

 All I have done as far as any kind of “standard” goes is that I have merely aligned a headline comedian’s measurable laughter generation skill and ability with some simple and objective metrics — no matter what content, delivery style, etc. a comedian uses.

 It only takes some headline comedian recordings, finger and toes for counting and a stopwatch to come up the same numbers I did – over and over again – to see for yourself what a headliner level comedian is capable of, night after night when it comes to making an audience howl with laughter.

 So, no — I haven’t managed to set any standards in stand-up comedy I’m afraid.
 Talented stand-up comedians were doing that, one audience at a time long before I was even born.

 But I do think it is very valuable to know where you stand when it comes to the effectiveness of your stand-up comedy as compared to what headline comedians are able to achieve — again, regardless of content, delivery style, etc.

-If you have ever driven a car where the gas gauge didn’t work, you will understand exactly what I am talking about.
+If you have ever driven a car where the gas gauge did not work, you will understand exactly what I am talking about.

-In football, it would be difficult to score a touchdown if you couldn’t see the goal line or knew where it really was.
+In football, it would be difficult to score a touchdown if you could not see the goal line or knew where it really was.